Somewhere Over the Ocean

 “My sincere apologies,” A’loo’loo said to the three aliens.
 “I cannot convince my people that your visit is anything more than an oddity.
 Very few of them understand the vast difference between leaving our ocean for the thin atmosphere that surrounds it, and actually ascending all the way to the void above and crossing to an entirely different sphere of oceans.”
 With great shame, A’loo’loo admitted, “Some of them do not even believe there are other spheres of ocean.”

 The three aliens assured A’loo’loo with their artificial voices that each of their worlds had gone through similar phases before developing spacefaring technology.
-Comforted, A’loo’loo encouraged each of them to take hold of her flippers, and she swam them down in a wide spiral that showed off the capitol city from every angle.
+Comforted, A’loo’loo encouraged each of them to take hold of her flippers, and she swam them down in a wide spiral that showed off the capital city from every angle.
 They admired the coral statues, grown into the shapes of heroic Oceanicans of yore, and politely complimented A’loo’loo’s personal pride and joy — the great library filled with kelp-scrolls, containing all the knowledge her culture had attained.

 From talking to the aliens, though, A’loo’loo had a sneaking suspicion that the computers they talked about contained far more information than all the kelp-scrolls put together.
 She wondered if their praise would sound condescending if it weren’t filtered through artificial, translated voices.